dattateja99/dattateja99/README.md

 Graduate Student at University of Southern California

-Final-year Computer Science Master's student graduating in May 2025, actively looking for full-time opportunities in Software Development, Data Science, and Machine Learning.
+Master's student, graduated in May 2025, actively looking for full-time opportunities in Software Development, Data Science, and Machine Learning.
 With 2+ years of industry experience and a proven track record of building scalable AI systems, cloud applications, and end-to-end ML pipelines, I’m excited to solve impactful problems and innovate at scale.

-* 🌍 Based in Los Angeles, CA

-* 🎓 MS in Computer Science, USC — Graduating May 2025
+* 🎓 MS in Computer Science, USC — Graduate May 2025

 * 💼 Looking for: Full-Time Roles (Software Dev, ML, Data)